-Concordia is accredited by the Commission on Colleges of the Southern Association of College and Schools.
+Concordia is accredited by the Southern Association of College and Schools Commission on Colleges (SACSCOC).

-Concordia offers 22 undergraduate majors in four colleges: Business, Education, Liberal Arts, and Sciences, as well as a Master of Education and Master of Business Administration graduate degrees.
+Concordia offers 26 undergraduate majors in four colleges: Business, Education, Liberal Arts, and Science, as well as a Master of Education and Master of Business Administration graduate degrees.

 Approximately 2,500 students; 60% female, 40% male.

 Cost (2013-2014 for traditional undergraduate enrollment)